One new COVID-19 case in Brantford-Brant

 Visit www.bchu.org/covid19vaccine/ for more information and for full details about vaccine rollout in Brant County and covid-19.ontario.ca/ for more information on the rollout in Ontario.

+An outbreak at Participation Support Services Stedman House that was declared on July 12 and involved one staff member was declared over on Tuesday.

+A new outbreak of three cases was declared on Tuesday at a manufacturing/industrial site that does not directly serve the publicy.

-There are ongoing outbreaks at Fox Ridge Care Community LTCH – D-Wing (declared July 13, two residents, one staff member), Participation Support Services Stedman House (declared July 12, one staff member) and Farm No. 6 (declared July 13, one case).
+There is an ongoing outbreak at Fox Ridge Care Community LTCH – D-Wing (declared July 13, two residents, one staff member).

 Provincial government guidelines require an outbreak be declared when a single positive case among staff or residents is reported at retirement and long-term care homes, and congregate living settings.

-On Six Nations of the Grand River, there is one active case.
+On Six Nations of the Grand River, there are two active cases.

 There have been 11 deaths related to the virus on Six Nations.

-There was one death reported from Thursday, bringing the total number of people who have died since the pandemic began to 9,308.
+There were four deaths reported from Tuesday, bringing the total number of people who have died since the pandemic began to 9,325.